rickosborne/blackwater/_guide/550-rulebooks-and-house-rules.md

 ### Alternate Magic Rituals
 These are an expansion of the Optional Rule: Alternate Magic Rituals on [Magic](https://www.sjgames.com/gurps/books/magic/) P.9

-Casting Time Modifiers (quick & dirty vs. slow and deliberate casting)
+Casting Time Modifiers (quick & dirty vs. slow and deliberate casting):
 |Modifier  |Effect                                                 |
 |----------|-------------------------------------------------------|
 |-1 Sec    |-5 to Skill (1 Sec minimum, except for blocking spells)|
 |+1 Sec    |+ 1 to skill, up to +3                                 |

-Energy Modifiers (extra effort vs. phone-it-in casting)
+Energy Modifiers (extra effort vs. phone-it-in casting):
 |Modifier|Effect|
 |---|---|
 |-1 FP|-2 to Skill (Can’t reduce fatigue cost by more than 50%)|